stat6250-s17/course-questions-wiki/week-02/README.md

 [Course Textbook Chapter 1, Problem 5]
+- Question (mcardoso3-stat6250): Why do the variable names need to start with a letter or underscore?
 * *Question (aalshehry−stat6250):* Can a character variable begins with a number?
 - Question (lzhao4−stat6250): What is the basic rule to set a valid variable name in SAS?
 - Question (yyan11−stat6250): What are valid variable names?